iamChristianCadevida/TouristGuideApp_chan/README.md

                  2. Set Map to result Lat and Long value using Geoapify API
                  3. Add Markers for venues as a result of FourSquare API using Geoapify API
                  4. Pass value of current city to get Weather forecast using OpenweatherMap API
+                 5. Proper observation of S.O.L.I.D Principle.
+                 6. Clean implementation of Classes and Functions

 Part II: Front End Development
     Requirements: